Udawalawe National Park Elephant Safari

 Contrary to what I have read and heard about Udawalawe there are plenty of budget options where you can base yourself for a night or two around the area.
 The majority of the budget options are located around a 5-10 minutes drive from the park itself, on Pelmadulla-Embilipitiya Highway or Thimbolketiya-Thanamalwiya Road, leading up to Udawalawe National Park.

-A couple of options for nice guesthouses which aren’t too far from the park, include;
+A couple of options for nice guesthouses which aren’t too far from the park include;

 - Mansala Safari Resort – Brilliant guesthouse, possibly the best one I have stayed in during my time in Sri Lanka.
 The owner is so helpful and a very nice man.
 Rooms available from – Rs 2900 ($20) – Double room, en-suite with a fan.
 Rooms with A/C are priced slightly higher at Rs 4000 ($27.50).
 Also, you can have dinner here for Rs 650 ($4.50), an amazing set of curries made by his sister (highly recommended).
-Owner can also organise safari for Rs 4500 ($31).
+The owner can also organise safari for Rs 4500 ($31).

 - River Side Udawalawe – Located on the same road as Mansala, River Side is another cheap, but value for money guesthouse.
 Rooms available from Rs 2000 ($13.75) – Twin room, en-suite, A/C. A double is available at the same price, but no A/C. Offers breakfast and other meals at an additional price.
 They can organise a safari for you for Rs 4000 ($27.50)